What is Radiology Cafe?

 Dr Christopher Clarke is a Consultant Radiologist at Nottingham University Hospitals in the UK and founded Radiology Cafe in 2011.
 He is the editor of the First FRCR anatomy mock exams and editor-in-chief of Radiology Cafe, ensuring accurate and excellent content throughout the site.
 He is the author of Chest X-rays for Medical Students (2020), Abdominal X-rays for Medical Students (2015), which was highly commended at the 2016 BMA Medical Book Awards, and FRCR Physics Notes (2020) books.
 He enjoys web development and graphic design, and is keen to help trainees get the most out of clinical radiology training.

 MBBS MA(Cantab) FRCR

 FRCR Physics Notes Editor

-Dr Sarah Abdulla is a Consultant Neuroradiologist at Salford Royal NHS Foundation Trust (UK) and editor of the FRCR physics notes at Radiology Cafe and author of FRCR Physics Notes (2018) book, Sarah attended medical school in Cambridge and is currently a Neuroradiology Clinical Fellow at the University of Toronto.
+Dr Sarah Abdulla is a Consultant Neuroradiologist at Salford Royal NHS Foundation Trust (UK) and editor of the FRCR physics notes at Radiology Cafe and author of FRCR Physics Notes (2020).
+Sarah attended medical school in Cambridge and undertook a Neuroradiology Fellowship at the University of Toronto.